SSrustworthy/DLRML-docs/docs/explore/Disneyland/Fantasyland/Holiday_Fun_with_Santa_Friends_Fantasyland_Theatre.md

 **Loop Total Length**: 01:04:48.756

 This loop played in the Fantasyland Theatre for the Holiday Fun with Santa & Friends! attraction based in the Fantasyland Theatre.
-Tracklist compiled by pixelated based on his 2024 reference recording.
+Tracklist compiled by pixelated based on his 2024 and 2025 reference recordings.
 See MouseBits, [https://forums.mousebits.com/threads/disneyland-resort-christmas-loops-3-0.8247/post-100457](https://forums.mousebits.com/threads/disneyland-resort-christmas-loops-3-0.8247/post-100457) (2025) .

 ## Tracklist

 1\.
 Jingle Bells – Simon Anderson – Traditional Brass Band Christmas ANW 1452

-- Loop Track Length: ?

 2\.
 March Of The Elves 3773/2 OR March Of The Elves 3 3773/17 – Patrick Hawes – Magical Christmas ANW 3773